Opinion | Biden’s ‘Buy American’ plan is good politics — and awful economics

 Ask a political consultant, though, and you’ll get a different answer: Many voters support the practice.
-In a 2020 survey for the nonprofit Hinrich Foundation, 75 percent of Americans backed Buy American policies, including 48 percent that “strongly” favor them.
+In a 2020 survey for the nonprofit Hinrich Foundation, 75 percent of Americans backed Buy American policies, including 48 percent who “strongly” favor them.
 Organized labor, a key Democratic constituency, is especially supportive.

 Henceforth, agency heads will have to pre-clear such waivers with a new special office within the White House.
 They will also have to lay bare more of their internal decision-making on the Internet, so the public can more easily hold them accountable — or interested companies and unions can more easily badger them.
-The Biden order’s emphasis on the Jones Act, a domestic-vessel shipping requirement for Puerto Rico, portends tougher enforcement of a blatantly protectionist law that raises the cost of living and doing business on the already-struggling island.
+The Biden order’s emphasis on the Jones Act, a domestic-vessel shipping requirement for Puerto Rico, portends tougher enforcement of a blatantly protectionist law that raises the cost of living and doing business on the already struggling island.

 There are real issues related to the supply chain for strategic goods, as U.S. dependence on China for medical equipment during the pandemic has shown.
 Public health and national security can justify departing from pure free trade.
 Mr. Biden is not wrong to want to “onshore” jobs that might be created by major new infrastructure spending, for which this executive order lays a basis.
 His order stipulates that it be implemented “consistent with applicable law,” including, presumably anti-protectionism rules of the World Trade Organization.
 Apart from any future infrastructure bill, the actual amounts at stake may be relatively small: U.S. agencies bought $586 billion worth of goods and services in fiscal 2019, but data from the Government Accountability Office suggest foreign suppliers account for less than 5 percent.